WASHINGTON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The portal grants access to court records and documents filed in the Superior Courts using the Case Management System.
 However, not all Superior Courts’ records are accessible via the portal.
 Records unavailable from the Odyssey portal may be obtained directly from the corresponding court clerks.

 Requesters may access information on the portal either as registered or non-registered users.
 Non-registered users of the Odyssey portal can only access case information that is not sealed or confidential.
 To obtain court records without registration, users may visit the Smart Search facility on the portal and follow the prompts.
-Documents are only accessible to registered users, so non-registered users may contact the County Clerk office to obtain copies.
+Documents are only accessible to registered users, so non-registered users may contact the County Clerk's office to obtain copies.

 To register on the portal, click on the “Register / Sign” button at the portal’s top right and click on Register.
 This will prompt a page enlisting the contact details of all the Superior Court clerks in the different counties in the state.
 Users are required to contact the appropriate clerk for access and fee information.
 Registered users may be charged a registration and document access fee as determined by the county involved.
 The fees are paid directly to the county clerk, who also authorizes registrations on the portal.

-Considered open to citizens of the United States, public records are available through traditional government sources and third-party websites and organizations.
+Considered open to citizens of the United States, court records are available through both traditional, government sources, and through third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
 They are considered a good place to start when looking for a specific record or multiple records.
-To gain access to these records, interested parties must typically provide:
+In order to gain access to these records, interested parties must typically provide:

 • The name of the person listed in the record.
 Juveniles are typically exempt from this search method.